tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - If you don't want it, don't ask for it.
 What a waste, you order it to throw it away.
 - Are you expecting your opponent to let you win?
 - Screw you.
 I'm going to put my shitty product on top of yours and I'm going to tell everyone to do it my way.
+- They are better and they're always crying.